 The Waterbury-Oxford Airport Master Plan calls for safety improvements including expanded taxiways, new lighting, and obstruction removal.
 Concurrent with the latest master plan update, an airport noise study was completed by the Federal Aviation Administration to understand the noise impacts of the airport and to identify the areas around the airport that are eligible for noise abatement.
 The study found that some residences in Middlebury experience noise levels considered incompatible with residential uses.
 CTDOT has initiated a voluntary buyout program for the Triangle Hills subdivision in Middlebury.
-The study also recommends that undeveloped, residentially-zoned land near the airport be rezoned for other uses.
-In 2004, the airport provided approximately 320 jobs to the local economy and had an economic impact of \$54 million.
+The study also recommends that undeveloped, land near the airport be rezoned for non-residential uses.
+In 2010, the airport contributed 2,374 direct and indirect jobs to the local economy and had an economic impact of \$254 million.
+In 2013 the Waterbury-Oxford Development Zone was designated by the state of Connecticut.
+Companies that move into the Development Zone may be eligibile for property tax abatements and state corporation business tax credits.